 Evidence shows strong impact: over 85% of teachers and students rate the content as effective, with documented improvements in digital literacy, engagement, and classroom participation.
 Pre- and post-assessments and external evaluations further demonstrate gains in children’s social-emotional wellbeing and behavior.

-Thaki has scaled across the Middle East and North Africa, expanding from Lebanon to Jordan, Egypt, the UAE, and more recently Syria and Palestine, while also supporting Syrian refugee communities in the Netherlands.
-This reflects the model’s adaptability across crisis-affected and higher-income contexts.
+Thaki has scaled across the Middle East and North Africa, expanding from Lebanon, Jordan and the UAE to Egypt, Syria and Palestine, while also supporting Syrian refugee communities in the Netherlands demonstrating adaptability across crisis and regional contexts.

-In the past 1–2 years, Thaki has expanded its reach through partnerships with schools, NGOs, and corporate actors, onboarding over 76 new organizations and increasing deployment across underserved communities.
-This includes collaborations with partners such as Big Bad Boo, Deloitte, and UNRWA, alongside programs supported by the Danish Ministry of Foreign Affairs.
+In the past 2 years, Thaki has expanded through partnerships with schools, NGOs and corporate actors, onboarding over 76 new organizations and increasing deployment in underserved communities.
+This includes collaborations with partners such as Deloitte for laptop donations, and UNRWA for curriculum provision, among many others.

-Thaki’s work has gained international recognition, including the Schwab Foundation Social Innovator of the Year award at the World Economic Forum in Davos, the TRT World Citizen Award (Education), and Frost & Sullivan’s Visionary Leadership recognition.
-It has also engaged with global platforms such as the World Economic Forum, UNESCO, and WIPO.
+Thaki’s work has gained international recognition, including the TRT World Citizen Award (Education) and the Schwab Foundation Social Innovator of the Year award at the World Economic Forum in Davos.

 To date, Thaki has reached over 60,000 learners, distributed more than 6,500 devices, and partnered with over 220 organizations, with strong adoption by teachers and students.

-Over the next 2–3 years, Thaki aims to scale its offline learning system to new geographies while deepening impact within existing ones, expanding teacher training, strengthening localized content, and increasing the reach of its platform and mobile tools.
+Over the next 2–3 years, Thaki aims to scale its offline learning system to new geographies, deepen impact within existing ones, expand teacher training, strengthen localized content, and grow the reach of its platform and mobile tools.

 Over the past 1–2 years, Thaki has strengthened its innovation by improving usability, accessibility, and relevance based on continuous feedback from teachers and learners.
 The platform has been refined with a more intuitive interface and expanded curated content, including new resources on AI literacy and inclusive education.